SystemsApproach/sdn/netvirt.rst

 hypervisor.
 This is an example of *discovered state*, in the sense that the hypervisors discover the location of VMs and report it up to the database.
-As the controller running in each hypervisor reports up its state, logical flows can be mapped into physical flows between actual hypervisor nodes.
+As the controller running in each hypervisor reports up its state, logical flows are mapped into physical flows between actual hypervisor nodes.

-When it comes to programming the data plane, the OVN controller for each hypervisor queries the OVN Southbound DB to identify the logical flows that are relevant to it, based on the VMs that it is currently hosting.
+When it comes to programming the data plane, the OVN controller for each hypervisor queries the OVN Southbound DB to identify the logical flows that are relevant to it, based on the VMs that it currently hosts.
 Combined with the information provided by other hypervisors regarding the location of other VMs, it is able to construct the rules that need to be programmed into the instance of OVS that is running locally on the hypervisor in question.
 (Note that the OVS instances